bolcom/hive_compared_bq/README.md

 By default, the script executes 3 steps (see explanation on how the algorithm executes).
 You can run the script faster by removing some steps that you think are unnecessary:

-* with the '--group-by-column' option, you can indicate directly which column you want to use for the Group By.
+* with the `--group-by-column` option, you can indicate directly which column you want to use for the Group By.
 That means that the first step of analyzing some sample of 10 columns won't be needed.
 This step won't usually make a huge difference in the execution time (it usually takes 1-2 seconds), but by doing this you avoid launching a query that might cost you some money (example of BigQuery).
 With this option, you might also be able to provide a better column that the one the script would have discovered by itself, which might speed up the following queries (by avoiding Skew for instance, see notes later).

-* with the '--just-count' option, you say that you just want to do a 'count rows validation'.
+* with the `--just-count` option, you say that you just want to do a 'count rows validation'.
 This is some kind of "basic validation" because you won't be sure that the columns have some correct values.
 But that allows you to avoid the final "full SHAs validation" step, that is more expensive and timely to compute.
 And maybe this 'count' validation' is enough for you now, because you are at an early stage of development, and you don't need to be 100% sure of your data
 (checking the count of rows is also a good idea to double check if some JOINs or some Filters conditions work properly).
 Don't forget to eventually run a full SHAs validation when you finish developing.

-* with '--just-sha', you specify that you don't need the 'count' validation.
-If you know from previous executions that the counts are correct, then you might indeed to skip that previous step.
+* with `--just-sha`, you specify that you don't need the 'count' validation.
+If you know from previous executions that the counts are correct, then you might indeed decide to skip that previous step.
 However, it is a bit at your own risk, because if the counts are not correct, the script will fail but you will have executed a more complex/costly query for that ('count' validation use faster/cheaper queries).

 Another solution to have your validation being executed faster is to limit the scope of your validations.
 If you decide to validate less data, then you need to process less data, meaning that your queries will be faster/cheaper:

 * for instance, you might be interested in just validating some specific critical columns (maybe because you know that your ETL process does not make any changes on some columns, so why "validating" them?).
-In such case, you can use the '--column-range', '--columns' or '--ignore-columns' options.
+In such case, you can use the `--column-range`, `--columns` or `--ignore-columns` options.

 * another example would be just validating some specific partitions.
 If your data is partitioned by days for instance, then you might decide to only validate 1 day of data.
-In such case you have to use the '--source-where' and '--destination-where' to specify a Where condition that tells which partition you want to consider.
+In such case you have to use the `--source-where` and `--destination-where` to specify a Where condition that tells which partition you want to consider.

 #### Skewing problem